cameronhirbodi/ch-design/_posts/portfolio/2014-03-11-gastroflonomics.md

 source: http://www.gastroflonomics.com
 ---

 My involvement in this culinary blog was strictly on the front-end development.
 This was a collaboration with another designer that provided the interface and visual assets.
 The blog is built on a self-hosted, custom Wordpress which required some PHP and CSS altering.
-This was the ideal solution for the blogger to quickly and frequently add her own content.
+This was the ideal solution for the blogger to quickly manage her own content.

 ![Gastroflonomics]({{ "/images/portfolio/gastro_02.jpg" }})